ReallyNewb/retrostudio-docs/code-blocks/input/keyboard/key-down.md

 #### Player (Object)

-You give the path to a Player. *This input is only reserved for server scripts.*
+You give the path to a Player.

 * [x] Can use Variable